astra137/node-mojang/README.md

 # mojang [![Build Status](https://travis-ci.org/jamen/node-mojang.svg?branch=master)](https://travis-ci.org/jamen/node-mojang)

-> An async Node.js library that wraps Mojang's HTTP APIs.
+> The most complete Node.js library for Mojang's HTTP APIs.

 Includes the functions described on the [Minecraft modern wiki](http://wiki.vg/Main_Page), as well as several equally-important but undocumented endpoints.
+Every function makes a single HTTP request.
+This library requires Internet access to do anything.
 Please use [GitHub Issues](https://github.com/jamen/node-mojang/issues) to submit a bug, request an example, or report a missing feature.

 ## Install
 ```shell